o-l-l-i/RenderParticleTexture/README.md

 This is a small Editor utility I created for testing out particles in Unity.

-It's a big hassle (in my opinion) to go back'n'forth from Unity to an image processing application just slightly tweak transparency or falloff of a particle texture.
+It's a big hassle (in my opinion) to go back'n'forth from Unity to an image processing application to just slightly tweak transparency or falloff of a particle texture.
 That's why I created this one.

 This is not a full tool, but something I created just for my own needs and use-case.
 I will probably extend it later when I need something else.